Fast facts about ADPKD

 The future for those affected by ADPKD

-However, a number of drugs are currently being trialled around the world aimed at slowing the decline of kidney function, giving future hope of an improved quality of life for those affected and their children.
+A number of other drugs are currently being trialled around the world aimed at slowing the decline of kidney function, giving future hope of an improved quality of life for those affected and their children.

 The information on this page is under review by the PKD Charity using the accredited Information Standard process.